 The upgraded Ararat train stabling facility will include a second stabling track at Ararat Station to house two three-carriage VLocity trains overnight, ready for the first two services to Ballarat each morning.

 - An extra track parallel to the existing stabling

 - Connecting the new stabling to existing track

 The upgrade will improve reliability along the line and deliver a fifth return service each weekday.

-Ararat passengers will also benefit from the Ballarat Line Upgrade, with the 18km track duplication between Deer Park West and Melton, and new passing loops at Millbrook and Ballan, boosting reliability along the entire line by providing more opportunities for trains to pass each other and helping services recover more quickly from delays.
+Ararat passengers will also benefit from the Ballarat Line Upgrade.
+The 18km track duplication between Deer Park West and Melton, and new passing loops at Millbrook and Ballan, will boost reliability along the entire line by providing more opportunities for trains to pass each other and helping services recover more quickly from delays.

 Why do we need stabling facilities?

 Stabling is where trains are parked while not in operation.
 While the trains are in the facility, they are cleaned internally and prepared for the next day’s operation.

 Upgrading stabling at Ararat means two trains can be at Ararat each weekday morning ready for the first two services to Ballarat, instead of one train having to make the journey from Ballarat to Ararat without passengers.

 A train stabling facility generally consists of: